-When a Minor Can Be Tried as an Adult
+When Can a Minor Be Tried as an Adult?

 While most juvenile offenders (those who are under the age of 18) will have their cases handled by the juvenile court system, some will have their cases filed in adult court.
 For example, if a child is over the age of 15 and used a deadly weapon in the commissioning of a certain type of offense, he or she will be tried as an adult.